|

 Refinancing after a Bankruptcy

-Answer: Bankruptcies have become increasingly common across the country.
-Homeowners often take on debt without anticipating any setbacks in their finances.
 As you know, we don't live in a perfect world, and people lose jobs, people get unfortunate hospital bills, and people get overwhelmed with debt.
 Sometimes Bankruptcy is the best option for families financially.
 Taking out a second mortgage or refinancing your existing mortgage is a big responsibility and like your teacher told you a long time ago, there are "No bad questions."
 Understanding your refinance options is a great idea.
-Of course your question, leads me to asking you a few questions, so that I can properly advise you with your financial endeavors.
+Of course, your question, leads me to asking you a few questions, so that I can properly advise you with your financial endeavors.
 What is your 1st mortgage balance?
 Do you have a second mortgage?
 What do you estimate your house is worth?
 How much cash do you need?
 What are you doing with the cash? (ie. bill consolidation, investments, home improvements, etc.) What is your credit score?
-What is the current rate on your mortgage?
+What is the current rate on your mortgage.

-So if I have the facts straight: You owe $227,000 on your first mortgage with a current rate of 7.25% fixed for 30 years.
+So, if I have the facts straight: You owe $227,000 on your first mortgage with a current rate of 7.25% fixed for 30 years.
 Presently, you don't have a second mortgage.
 You estimate your home's value at $295,000 based on home's selling in your neighborhood recently.
 You believe your fico score is 665, and you've never been late on any bills since your BK, four and a half years ago.

-Refinancing can offer many benefits if you need to payoff interest rates on credit cards or other types of secured loans, since the loan provides large sums of money to pay off the interest.
+Finding a mortgage refinance after a bankruptcy can offer many benefits if you need to payoff interest rates on credit cards or other types of secured loans, since the loan provides large sums of money to pay off the interest.

 Linda Nelms is a Financial Advisor, Loan Officer and Free-Lance Writer.